 You can’t expect just one plant to do the trick, however.
-You need to use several plants or use a combination of plants such as lavender, marigolds, garlic, pennyroyal, and catnip to name a few.
+You need to use several plants or use a combination of plants such as marigolds, catnip, oregano, peppermint and rosemary which are also known to repel mosquitoes and flies.
 I like to plant several pots and place them in areas where we sit.
-On the patio, and the deck are great choices.
-You could also plant them beside the porch or pool.
-To get the benefit while you are gardening, plant alongside vegetables, tuck a few pots in the flower bed, or place several pots by your favorite chair where you rest.
-Lemon balm will grow well in partial shade.
+To enjoy the benefit while you are gardening, tuck a few pots in the flower bed, or place several pots by your favorite chair where you rest.
+I have several different pots of herbs next to my raised garden beds.
+Some are to repel mosquitoes, while others are to eat or attract beneficial insects.

 Lemon balm is easy to grow and pretty much maintenance free.
-I place mine in sunny spots, and it does well in shade.
 If you plant it in a container, you will need to water more often.
+Be sure your container has good drainage.
 You can also pinch it back to keep it bushy, because it will start to get leggy as it attempts to spread out.

 As you are planning your garden, consider choosing lemon balm and other insect repelling plants to make your gardening bug free.